Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 **Roots:** Your _roots_ manifestation does not apply ailments.
 Instead, it pushes creatures who come close 1 tile in a direction of your choices for each stack of ailment that would be applied.

-**Shaping:** Your _shaping_ manifestation creates the soaring winds tile effect:

-- creatures in this tile effect are flying unless they are immune to forced movement
+**Shaping:** Your _shaping_ manifestation creates the _soaring winds_ tile effect.
+Creatures in these tiles are flying.
+This does not apply to creatures who are immune to forced movement

 When you activate your _shaping_ manifestation, the wind begins to blow fiercely in a direction of your choice, creating a secondary fierce winds tile effect that persists until the end of your next turn.
 Choose a direction for each fierce wind tile when they are created.
 Whenever a creature enters these tiles, they are pushed up to 1 tile in the direction specified.

-Like usual, creatures with the aloft ailment or flying status gain double the effect of forced movement.
+Like usual, forced movement is doubled against creatures with the aloft or flying conditions.

 **Storm:** Your _storm_ manifestation pushes creatures that it hits one tile in a direction of your choice.